derekchiang/Sublime-CoffeeScript-Formatter/README.md

 This project borrows heavily from [JsFormat](https://github.com/jdc0589/JsFormat).

+## Usage

+To use this package, the command `node` must be available.
+See [here](http://nodejs.org/) for Node installation details.

+Assuming you are editing a CoffeeScript file:

+Shortcut: `ctrl + alt + f`

+Context Menu: right click -> Format CoffeeScript

+Command Palette: `ctrl + shift + p` -> Format: CoffeeScript

 ## Installation

 Sublime Package Control allows you to easily install or remove Coffee Formatter(and many other ST2 packages) from within the editor.